Markovian Scale Prediction: A New Era of Visual Autoregressive Generation: Experiment

 \paragraph{Main Generation Visualization.} Figure~\ref{teaser} shows representative image samples generated by our Markov-VAR.
 Given the scale and quality of ImageNet, Markov-VAR performs reasonably well.
 Its generation quality may further improve when trained on larger and higher-quality datasets.

 \paragraph{Visualization of Generation Process} We visualize the Markovian scale prediction process in Figure~\ref{fig:scale_level}.
 This visualization provides an intuitive understanding of how Markov-VAR constructs a semantic structure and fills in fine-grained details across multiple scales.
-The earliest scales capture only very coarse global structures, such as rough color distributions and object silhouettes.
+The earliest scales capture only very coarse global structures.
 As the scale increases, the model gradually refines the semantics.
 Later scales enrich high-frequency textures and refine local details such as fur patterns and cloud shapes.
 Notably, the refinement is both smooth and consistent, demonstrating that each Markovian scale effectively preserves essential historical information without relying on full-context dependency.

 \paragraph{Visual Comparison between VAR and Markov-VAR.} Figure~\ref{comparison} shows that both models perform well on certain generated samples, even in some cases, Markov-VAR even produces better semantics and higher quality than VAR.